Complaints

 What factors does the Inspector consider in dealing with a complaint?

-When dealing with a complaint against the ICAC, the Inspector will consider:
+When dealing with a complaint against the IEC/Auditor-General, the inspector will consider:

-- the seriousness of the issues raised and whether they raise concerns about public confidence in and integrity of the ICAC
+• the seriousness of the issues raised and whether they raise concerns about public confidence in and integrity of the IEC/Auditor-General

-- the age of the conduct complained about and the likelihood of uncovering relevant evidence on further investigation and the relative cost and benefits of doing so.
+• the age of the conduct complained about and the likelihood of uncovering relevant evidence on further investigation and the relative cost and benefits of doing so.
+Cogent reasons would be required before considering a complaint concerning conduct more that 6 years previously.